 If park hoppers have not scanned into the first ride by noon but really would prefer to join the queue for the ride in the other park, they can remove themselves from the party and try to join the other ride at noon.
 If other party members stay in the original queue, their tickets will not be selected for the other ride.
 We tried it out and it worked great.
 Only the person who had left the first virtual queue was selected to join the other queue.

-If you find yourself at the parks on a rare slow day in which Boarding Groups take a while to fill, people who ride the first ride after noon may have an opportunity to join the other virtual queue after scanning into the first ride.
+If you find yourself at the parks on a rare slow day in which Boarding Groups take a while to fill, people who ride the first ride after noon may have an opportunity to join the other virtual queue after scanning into the first ride, granted there's still availability.
 Now that you can select your party ahead of time, this should remove any concerns about who is joining ahead of time.

 How to Join a Boarding Group for Rise of the Resistance